Locally solvable subnormal and quasinormal subgroups of division rings: Locally solvable subnormal subgroups

+As we have pointed out before, $B(G)$ is a normal subgroup of $G$.
+This assures us to conclude that $B(G)$ is a locally nilpotent subnormal subgroup of $D^*$.
+By virtue of Huzurbazar's result, we finally obtain that $B(G)\subseteq F$.
+Our proof is finished. \end{Proof}

+Let $G$ be group and let $H$ be a subgroup of $G$.
+The normalizer of $H$ in $G$ is defined to be the subset $N_G(H)=\{g\in G|g^{-1}Hg\subseteq H\}$; and, this subset is indeed a subgroup of $G$.
+The following lemma, which shall provide the key to later success, gives us a way to calculate the normalizer of a locally solvable subgroup in a division ring.

-\begin{lemma}\cite[Point 20]{wehrfritz87} Let $R=F[G]$ be an algebra over the field $F$ that is a domain, where $G$ is a locally solvable subgroup of the group of units of $R$ such that $B(G)=F^*\cap G$.
-Then $R$ is an Ore domain.
-Moreover, if $D$ is the skew field of fractions of $R$, then $\mathrm{N}_{D^*}(G)=GF^*$. \end{lemma}
+\begin{lemma}[{\cite[Point 20]{wehrfritz87}}] Let $R=F[G]$ be an algebra over the field $F$ that is a domain.
+If $G$ is a locally solvable, then $R$ is an Ore domain.
+Moreover, if we assume that $D$ is the skew field of fractions of $R$ and that $B(G)=F^*\cap G$, then $N_{D^*}(G) = GF^*$. \end{lemma}

 \begin{lemma} Let $D$ be a division ring with center $F$.
-If $N$ is a subnormal subgroup of $D^*$, then $B(N)\subseteq F$. \end{lemma}
+If $G$ is a locally solvable non-central subnormal subgroup of $D^*$, then $F(G)$, the division subring generated by $G$ over $F$, is coincided with $D$ and the normalizer of $G$ in $D^*$ is also locally solvable. \end{lemma}